Lopon Tsechu: Activity

 From his base in Kathmandu, Nepal Lopon Tsechu was a key figure in nurturing the development of Buddhism in Nepal following the occupation of Tibet by China.
 He exerted a formidable influence throughout the diverse Buddhist community in Nepal and was respected both as a great lama and also a skilled politician.
 In the 1980s the Nepalese king, and government appointed Rinpoche as responsible for the Buddhist activity in Nepal.
 Thereby Rinpoche sought to share the government donations between 2,000 monasteries in Nepal.
 Further Rinpoche used much time and energy to help the existing monasteries and giving advice on new projects.
 Rinpoche had this position for more than 20 years.
 Lopon Tsechu Rinpoche first came to the West in 1988 to give teachings and transmissions to many students.
 Over the next fifteen years Lopon Tsechu ministered to thousands of people in Europe, Russia and America.

-In 1997 Rinpoche established the Buddha Dharma Centre, a monastery near the Swayambhunath in Kathmandu.
+In 1997, he established the Buddha Dharma Centre, a monastery near the Swayambhunath in Kathmandu.

 Lopon Tsechu built many stupas, monuments symbolising the Enlightened mind of the Buddha, in both the East and the West.
 The crown jewel of his career, and one of his greatest legacies, is Benalmádena Stupa, located in Benalmádena, Spain.
 Inaugurated in 2003, it stands at 33 metres (or 108 feet) tall, making it the largest stupa in the Western world.

 Lopon Tsechu became the first teacher of Ole Nydahl, the founder and leader of Diamond Way Buddhism in the West.

-Lopon Tsechu Rinpoche died on June 10, 2003.
-He was one of the last of his generation of Lamas trained in the old Tibet.
+Lopon Tsechu Rinpoche died on 10 June 2003.